CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

 group
 ^^^^^

-This parametrized transformer takes an array of dictionaries and aggregates them using provided key.
+This parametrized transformer takes an array of dictionaries as input and aggregates them using a provided key.

-e.g. if we have attribute value like one provided below:
+For example, if we have an attribute value like the one provided below:

 .. code-block:: json